Hey everyone!

 So this week was changes for the mission [every 6 weeks missionaries may change companions and/or areas] which means that there is just a lot of stuff that is going on.
 Missionaries coming, others going and just lots of people and suitcases in and out of the offices.
 On Monday we said goodbye to all of the missionaries that were going home and had a program for them with some cool stuff.
 When I finish there will be no surprises because well, I’ll be making those plans myself!

 On Tuesday, we got all of the new missionaries (6).
 We picked them up from the airport and had a nice lunch in the mission home.
-It’s The Best Two Yearsweird because I didn’t see the mission home in Lima ever [he was originally assigned to the Lima North Mission] and I didn’t see the one here in Iquitos until I had been out 20 months already.
+It’s weird because I didn’t see the mission home in Lima ever [he was originally assigned to the Lima North Mission] and I didn’t see the one here in Iquitos until I had been out 20 months already.
 When we picked them up, I started speaking Spanish to them like normal because I don’t really even think about it anymore and well, 5 of them were American and I just saw that look on their faces from The Best Two Years: "that’s not the language they taught me in the MTC!"
 It was funny so then I just slowed it down a little bit and they understood me, kinda.
 I also started repeating everything in English for them too.
 We got them to the mission home and I could tell that they were all just so nervous and it made me think about how I was on my first day--I had no idea what was going on and I was so lost.
 We were sitting at lunch and just none of them were talking at all.
 I don’t know if it’s because they were afraid to speak Spanish or if they were just stunned by all of the stuff that was going on all at once.

 After lunch we had a time to talk to their trainers and explain to them what they are supposed to achieve as trainers.
 Then we got to train the newbies.
 Again, when I got in front of them I just spoke a little too fast at the beginning and got that same look.
 I really noticed it because I was conducting the meeting and when I gave instructions everyone just kinda sat there...haha but then I slowed down and repeated myself in English and there were no problems.
 They actually did understand me in Spanish when I spoke slowly but I just repeated it to avoid confusions.
 Then there were trainings from Hermana Gomez, the secretaries, and Elder Anderson.
 I just took 5 minutes to share something small with them because really after all of that, I know they were just completely lost because I was there 20.5 months ago and I knew how they were feeling.